Epithelioid Mesothelioma

 The only known cause of epithelioid mesothelioma (and any other type of this cancer) is exposure to asbestos.

-When microscopic asbestos fibers are breathed in or swallowed, they can get trapped inside the body and harm healthy tissues.
-Over time, this leads to irritation and inflammation, causing healthy epithelial cells to mutate into mesothelioma cells.
+When asbestos fibers are breathed in or swallowed, they can get trapped in the body and harm healthy tissues for decades.
+This leads to inflammation and may cause healthy epithelial cells to mutate into mesothelioma cells.

 Those at the highest risk of epithelial mesothelioma worked with or around asbestos-containing products daily, like construction workers or those serving in the U.S. military.